 First, let’s give a quick overview of what gravity is trying to explain.

-Things in the universe are drawn towards more massive things.
-Apples fall towards the centre of the Earth, and so do asteroids.
-If a thing is moving fast enough and at the right angle, it can ‘orbit’ the heavier thing without falling in.
-The Moon orbits the Earth, the Earth orbits the Sun, and the Sun orbits the supermassive black hole in the centre of our Milky Way Galaxy.
+Things in the universe are drawn towards things with mass.
+The Earth has a much greater mass than you do, so you are pulled towards it.
+Everything from apples to asteroids feel the same force.
+If a thing is moving fast enough and at the right angle, it can ‘orbit’ the more massive thing without falling in.
+This is how the Moon orbits the Earth, the Earth orbits the Sun, and the Sun orbits the supermassive black hole in the center of our Milky Way Galaxy.

-This force determines the shape of the biggest objects in the universe, from the spin of solar systems to the whirlpool shape of galaxies.
+Gravity has an incredibly long range, and determines the shape of the biggest objects in the universe from the spin of solar systems to the whirlpool shape of galaxies.

 Part One.
 Natural Place